 - Black readout makes it hard to read in the low light

 - Just a basic range finder, hard to range through a tree with branches

 This bow hunting rangefinder is also a basic type, equipped with angle intelligence technology, you can get accurate measurement on uphill and downhill games in hunting.

-Maximum distance it ranges up to 450 yards, making it perfect for bow hunting.
+The maximum distance it ranges up to 450 yards, making it perfect for bow hunting.
 6x magnification offers you clear wide views.
-Though in cheap price, optics and performance are all made with brilliant level, and that is why it is so popular and gets widely praised.
+Though in cheap price, optics and performance are all made with a brilliant level, and that is why it is so popular and gets widely praised.

 It is quite light weighted, ergonomic shape design feels comfortable when holding in hand.
 But its plastic material makes it look quite cheap.
 However, for getting a quality best bow hunting rangefinder for the money, you are finding a perfect one.